Apart from anything, PR firms bill clients for hosing down bad reports. A response means more business for them. A crisis can be lucrative.

 From their point of view, it can feel as if responding to a bad news story is when they earn their money.
 In a bigger firm, the senior practitioners – which can mean higher charge out rates – often step in to take charge of the issue.

-PR companies rarely have difficulty persuading companies to respond.
+PR companies rarely have difficulty persuading companies to respond to bad news.
 Spirited defence is hardwired into the DNA of most companies operating in Australia or New Zealand.

 But response isn’t alway the best strategy.

 A bad story may not a crisis